HaseebMalik22/analyticswidget/README.md

 # Analytic Widgets #

-Analytics widget block with beautiful charts and stats for users
+Analytics widget block in moodle with beautiful charts and stats for users.

+2022 Haseeb Malik <haseebmalik.info@gmail.com>